Thinking beyond borders

 A person’s liability to Colombian tax is determined by the source of income.
 The tax rates and the taxable income are dependent on whether a person is a resident for fiscal matters of Colombia, or a non-resident.

-A resident also includes a Colombian national whose family, assets or business remains in the country/territory even though the Colombian national resides in a foreign country/territory.
+A resident also includes a Colombian national whose family, assets or business remains in the country/jurisdiction even though the Colombian national resides in a foreign country/jurisdiction.

 A person who does not meet the criteria of a resident is considered to be a non-resident for fiscal matters.